Wolfmuller/Tip-calculator-app-challenge-hub/README.md

 ### What I learned

-This was a good opportunity to practice css grid and flexbox.
+- This was a good opportunity to practice css grid and flexbox.
-I also practised making the app responsive, which still needs a bit of ironing out.
-I used @media, see example below.
+- I also practised making the app responsive, which still needs a bit of ironing out.
+I made some headway using @media for the first time.
-First time i included a svg into an output, see below.
+- It's the first time i included a svg into an output.
-It was good and challenging practising javascript and getting to app to function, see example below.
+- It was good and challenging practising javascript and getting to app to function.

-Code snippets:
+See my code snippets:

 ```html
 <img